stein-bmcc/Election_Project/RESOURCES.md

-# Election_Project
-Election
-Resources

-There are many places to find information and ways to get involved in the election.
+*There are many places to find information and ways to get involved in the election.*

-Get Involved
+# Get Involved

 * League of Women Voters: http://lwv.org/ The League is a non-profit organization that engages in a number of activities around voting, from education to registering people to vote and more.
 * Rock the Vote: http://rockthevote.com/.
 Started in 1990 Rock The Vote is a non-profit dedicated to getting young people to vote and participate in the electoral process.